 These are the essentials for being safe on the water with your sportfish or center console boat.
-The following links and information will help in your buying choices.
-We have also shown a brief description of the regs from this coast guard guide to help you.
+These links and information will help in your buying choices.

 Visual Distress Signals (33 CFR 175.101) Vessels operating on U S coastal waters, the Great Lakes, and territorial seas, as well as those waters connected directly, up to a point where the waterway is less than two nautical miles wide, must be equipped with U S Coast Guard-approved visual distress signals (VDS) Vessels owned in the United States and operating on the high seas must also be equipped with U S Coast Guard-approved visual distress signals.
 For boats 16' in length or greater: One orange distress flag and one electric distress light - or - three hand-held or floating orange smoke signals and one electric distress light - or - three combination day/night red flares; hand-held, meteor or parachute type.